Strictly Come Dancing 2020 start time – complete guide

 Here's everything you need to know about Strictly as the live shows continue.

-Among the remaining members of the Strictly Come Dancing line-up who donned their dancing shoes in a bid to make it through to next weekend’s semi-final were pop star HRVY, who danced the American Smooth to One (Singular Sensation) from A Chorus Line with Janette Manrara – one of the Strictly Come Dancing professionals.

-The pair topped the Strictly Come Dancing leaderboard once again, narrowly missing out on their second perfect score after receiving 29 points from the Strictly Come Dancing judges.
-Craig Revel Horwood was (surprise, surprise) the one holdout, awarding them nine points and citing a couple of tiny timing issues.

-At the other end of the leaderboard, JJ Chalmers struggled to dazzle the judges with his Chitty Chitty Bang Bang-themed Charleston, despite winning praise for his characterisation.
+Unfortunately it was the end of the Strictly road for JJ Chalmers struggled to dazzle the Strictly Come Dancing judges with his Chitty Chitty Bang Bang-themed Charleston, despite winning praise for his characterisation.

 There have been a lot of changes to the 18th series, with the BBC recently confirming more Strictly Come Dancing format changes for the 2020 final.

-So, as the competition continues and we get closer to one of this year’s celebs bagging the Glitterball, here’s everything you need to know about the glitziest show on TV, Strictly Come Dancing.
+As we get closer and closer to one of this year’s celebs bagging the Glitterball, here’s everything you need to know about the glitziest show on TV, Strictly Come Dancing.

 What time is Strictly Come Dancing on?

-Strictly Come Dancing semi-final airs next weekend on Saturday 12th December at 7pm on BBC One.
+Strictly Come Dancing semi-final airs on Saturday 12th December at 7pm on BBC One.

-Before that though, another contestant will be sent home in this Sunday night’s results show, air tomorrow at 7:30pm on BBC One.
+The results show will take place on Sunday 13th December at 7:30pm, where hosts Tess Daly and Claudia Winkleman will reveal who has made it through to the final.

 Strictly Come Dancing start date